A Summer's Tale: Themes

 Other typically Rohmerian themes present here include the ideas of self-deception and coincidence, especially applied to a protagonist who does something unexpected while waiting for someone else, and then has to make a difficult choice.
 Gaspard came to Dinard to wait for Léna, but he develops a close friendship with Margot and has a romance with Solène.
 When Léna unexpectedly appears, Gaspard is caught in a trap of his own making.
 To Solène, Gaspard downplays his relationship with Léna.
 When Solène or Léna show him kindness, Gaspard effusively praises them to Margot.
 And when they fight, Gaspard becomes extremely pessimistic about their prospects.
 Margot speaks for the viewer when she says that she fails to understand Gaspard: is he passively trying to keep his romantic interests by pleasing them, or is he a cunning game-player with a plan?
 Is he deceiving these women, or is he deceiving himself?
 And who is the substitute for whom?
-These questions are left open to the viewer's interpretation.
+The answers to these questions are left open to the viewer's interpretation.

+Filming

+The film was shot on location in the seaside towns of Dinard, Saint Malo and Saint Lunaire, early in the summer of 1995 to avoid the tourists.
+Melvil Poupaud recalled Rohmer shooting long single takes, not wanting actors to rehearse too much so that their lines would stay fresh.
+The tourists that were present mostly ignored the presence of the small film crew.

+Rohmer gave permission for the film's production manager Françoise Etchegaray to film the making of A Summer's Tale.
+This is the only time the shooting of a Rohmer film was itself recorded.
+Jean-André Fieschi was given the footage for editing after a chance meeting with Etchegaray in late 1995, but the completed 90 minute documentary lay forgotten for ten years.
+Named La Fabrique du Conte d’été ("The making of A Summer's Tale"), Rohmer agreed to release it in 2006.
+It has been included in several French and English DVD releases of the film.

+Music

+As is typical for Rohmer, there is no extradiegetic music in the film, except for the final scene.
+The sea-shanty "Corsair's Daughter" which Gaspard writes during the course of the film was written by Rohmer, who credited himself under the pseudonym "Sébastien Erms", as he had done for music he had composed for his previous films.